 Substations are potentially high-risk environments with a unique set of threats often hidden from the untrained eye.
 One step in the wrong direction can bring people too close to live equipment, an accidental stretch of an arm flipping a control switch can bring the entire facility to a grinding halt, or a dropped wrench can trigger an explosion.
 There are simply so many ways in which things can go wrong.
 These not only cause damage to assets and infrastructure but also compromise the safety and lives of personnel, apart from interrupting power transmission or distribution.
-Monitoring and controlling access right from the perimeter of the premises to the different structures and buildings as well as areas within them is imperative to ensure safe navigation.
+Monitoring and controlling access right from the perimeter of the premises to the different structures and buildings as well as areas within them, along with taking safety precautions in electrical substations, is imperative to ensure safe navigation.

 Accessibility is a key aspect that heavily influences the security of the substation, its infrastructure, and the safety of its occupants.
 Network owners/ managers/ industrial units/ utilities are all free to manage accessibility concerns based on the site-specific risk analysis and potential safety threats.
 This inevitably tends to vary based on who is authorised to enter the substation, how, and under what circumstances.
 There is always the risk of unauthorised, deliberate or accidental access, which must be mandatorily addressed.

 There are basically a few typical circumstances that warrant authorised substation access:

 Installation, maintenance, operation of cranes/ vehicles fitted with booms/ baskets for working on electrical installations

 Installation, servicing of mechanical equipment/ communication lines, material movement, ground maintenance and cleanup, waste disposal